Reducing Climate Anxiety - How to Face Helplessness About Environmental Issues

 The Spread of Climate Anxiety

-Anxiety about climate change (Climate Anxiety) is spreading worldwide.
+Anxiety about climate change is spreading worldwide.
 A Lancet survey (2021, covering 10,000 young people across 10 countries) found that roughly 60 percent of those aged 16 to 25 reported being "very worried" or "extremely worried" about climate change, and about 45 percent said climate anxiety was affecting their daily lives.
+This trend extends beyond young people to parents with children and retirees.

 Four Ways to Cope with Climate Anxiety